muradapd/CS-345/README.md

 # CS-345
 Repo for Software Engineering course

-These Labs and this Project were completed by me during my Fall 2019 semester at James Madison University
+These Labs were completed by me and this Project was completed by my class team and I during my Fall 2019 semester at James Madison University